decodejacques/webpack-workshop/5/README.md

 2. Create an HTML file that loads your bundle.js file.
 Make sure it has a div with an ID.
 Place the file in your new directory.
 3. run `npm init -y` from your new directory
 4. Install the react and react-dom npm packages in your new directory
 5. Create a javascript file that imports the react and react-dom packages and populates the div from step 2.
-Place it in your new directory
+Place it in your new directory.
+Here is how you can import the ract and react-dom packages:

 ```javascript
 import React from 'react'